 5. Exploring the Cloud Forest on nature walks

 We visited the Curi Cancha Nature Reserve, which is part of the cloud forest, and were able to go at our own pace and follow our own route without the need for a guide.
 We saw a beautiful blue and red birds, a spider monkey family, incredible strangler fig trees and lots of hummingbirds.

 We also did a guided walk in the Monteverde Reserve.
 This part of the area was much busier and we were a bit surprised at the number of tour guides.
 On this walk we saw a variety of birds, lots of toucans and the legendary Quetzal bird.

-Thanks for reading!
+Thanks so much for reading!
 I hope this was helpful to learn about Costa Rica.
-Check out my other posts on Poas Volcano & Tortuguero, Manuel Antonio and The Osa Peninsular if you’re planning to visit the country to help plan your itinerary.
+If you’re planning a visit to the country, then you may find my other posts on Poas Volcano & Tortuguero, Manuel Antonio and The Osa Peninsula useful in planning your itinerary.
+Stay safe and happy travelling.